Thank you. You should be receiving a reset link at the email address you provided shortly.

 Instructional Material Requirements:

 The instructional materials required for this course are included in enrollment.
-The following textbooks will be shipped to you approximately 7-10 business days after enrollment the Professional Bookkeeping portion of the bundle of courses:
+The following textbooks will be shipped to you approximately 7-10 business days after enrollment Professional Bookkeeping with QuickBooks Online portion of the course:

 Tracy Berry has been a senior graphic designer/programmer, instructor, and consultant since 1993 and has developed hundreds of logos, marketing materials, websites, and multimedia solutions for customers worldwide.
 She was also involved in several large corporate software rollouts.
 She has helped many organizations optimize and streamline data solutions.
 She teaches both onsite and online courses and has her CTT (Certified Technical Trainer) certification.
 Tracy specializes in teaching graphics, desktop publishing, web design, and reporting/productivity applications.